XDC Innovation Labs / Network Architecture

 Legacy vs Multi-Client

-A direct comparison of capabilities between the current single-client architecture and the proposed multi-client implementation.
+A direct comparison of capabilities between the legacy single-client architecture and the live multi-client implementation now running on XDC mainnet.

 CapabilityCurrent (v2.6.8)GP5Erigon XDCNethermind XDCReth XDC